Justin Grimm

-Justin Scott Grimm (born August 16, 1988) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the Texas Rangers, Chicago Cubs, Kansas City Royals, Seattle Mariners, Milwaukee Brewers and Oakland Athletics.
+Justin Scott Grimm (born August 16, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Texas Rangers, Chicago Cubs, Kansas City Royals, Seattle Mariners, Milwaukee Brewers and Oakland Athletics.

 Amateur career

 Grimm attended Virginia High School in Bristol, Virginia, where he played for the school's baseball team.
 He was projected as a third- or fourth-round pick out of high school in the 2007 Major League Baseball draft, but he fell to the 13th round where he was drafted by the Boston Red Sox.
 He fell in large part due to his commitment to the University of Georgia.
 He opted against pro baseball, enrolling at the University of Georgia where he played college baseball for the Georgia Bulldogs from 2008 to 2010.

 In his freshman year he pitched 31 innings with a 10.91 ERA.
 His sophomore year was considerably better as he pitched 78 innings with a 4.15 ERA.
 In his third and final year at Georgia, he posted a 5.49 ERA in 77 innings.
 In 2008, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves, and returned to the league in 2009 with the Cotuit Kettleers.